VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **Ordering UI mockups**

+These UI mockups helped the team in several ways:

+* Communicating the core team's vision for the system to the graphic designers who are an independent team at a third-party.
+* Communicating the domain expert's knowledge to the developers.
+* Refining the definition of terms in the Ubiquitous Lanaguage.
+* Exploring "what if" type questions about alternative scenarios and approaches.
+* Forming the basis for the system's suite of acceptance tests.

 ### Domain Definitions (Ubiquitous Language)

 The following list defines the key domain related terms that the team